 However, blade grinders are actually the mortal enemies of the coffee bean.

 Would you hook a pair of $5000 B&M speakers up to a cassette tape deck?
 Put a set of “general” tires from Walmart on your BMW M6?
 Use a silver setting for a 2-carat, colorless, VVS1 diamond?

 You may think I’m being overly dramatic, but I’m really not.
 Coffee is a little luxury in your life, and it needs to be properly prepared to give you the most pleasure in each cup, for a lot less of a financial outlay than those examples listed above.

 Trust me – with just a little bit of an investment you can significantly improve the taste of your coffee extractions.
-You definitely don’t have to have a $2500 commercial Mazzer model to enjoy a simple brew in your own home.
+You definitely don’t have to have a $2500 commercial Mazzer commercial espresso grinder to enjoy a simple brew in your own home.

 Let me put it to you this way: A premium coffee bean is cultivated by hand on specialty farms spread throughout the world – sometimes with assistance and support from premium roasting companies.

 Many of these beans are grown with organic methods and in a sustainable manner alongside other crops (that don’t pay the farmers nearly as well) in order to promote diversity in the ecosystem and to limit monoculture.